 For both of them, as expressed here in these passages, it is not just what is true is made up of other truths, nor that there is, way down at the bottom, an atomic level where all the truths bottom out.
 It is that this set of atomic truths is all the truth there is, at least in the sense that they describe reality completely and one who knew them would be omniscient.
 I describe this as austere because it holds that just as one might think that non-atomic physical objects are no addition to being, non-atomic truths are no addition to truth.

-I hope the above remarks capture one way in which it is natural or common to have a picture of truth or of what is true on which it is ultimately atomistic.
+I hope the aforementioned remarks capture one way in which it is natural or common to have a picture of truth or of what is true on which it is ultimately atomistic.
 Much of it will sound at least broadly familiar.
 My own view is that this picture is ultimately unintelligible, although I will argue for something more modest here.
 To get to this, however, it will help to briefly address two different ways we might think of atomism in the realm of being rather than truth.

 Consider what Travis Dumsday (this volume, pg X) calls atomism version 1 and atomism version 2.
-Version 1 takes nature to bottom out at indivisible nonextended point particles; things are made of smaller and smaller things, and so on, until you reach things that have no size and are not divisible.
+Version 1 takes nature to bottom out at indivisible non-extended point particles; things are made of smaller and smaller things, and so on, until you reach things that have no size and are not divisible.
 Version 2 also takes nature to bottom out, but at indivisible extended objects; things are made of smaller and smaller things, and so on, until you reach things that have a size but aren’t, for whatever reason, divisible.
 Both versions face thorny problems.
 Version 1 struggles to explain how things that have no size can, together, have a size, as they seem to when they compose any ordinary physical object.
 Version 2 struggles to explain how something can be extended but not be divisible, even in principle, given that it seems that to be extended is to be such that a bit of you is here and a bit of you is there.
 The relevant thing to notice for present purposes is this: if atoms are as version 1 construes them, then they have number but not extent or volume; how much of them you have can be answered with a number but not with a volume.
 Version 2, in contrast, is different: on that picture, there are some number of atoms, and each has a size because each is extended (perhaps they’re all the same size, perhaps they differ in size).
 The answer to how much of them you have could, depending on context or speaker intention, properly be given by a number or properly be given by their collective volume.